USCGC Thunder Bay: Design

-The 140 ft Bay-class tugboats operated primarily for domestic ice breaking duties.
+The 140 ft Bay-class tugboats are operated primarily for domestic ice breaking duties.
 They are named after American Bays and are stationed mainly in the northeast United States and the Great Lakes.

 WTGBs use a low pressure air hull lubrication or bubbler system that forces air and water between the hull and ice.
 This system improves icebreaking capabilities by reducing resistance against the hull, reducing horsepower requirements.
+They can break up to 30 inches of ice continuously.

 Construction and career

 Thunder Bay was built by the Bay City Marine Inc., in Tacoma, Washington in 1985.
 She was launched on 31 July 1985 and later commissioned in 1986.